See how NOVA combines AI vision with cloud and data pipelines to simplify retail automation. Book a demo to see it in action.

 AiFi builds autonomous "smart" stores that operate without cashiers or checkout lines.
 Its system uses ceiling cameras and AI-based spatial mapping to identify products, shopper movement, and transactions in real time.

-The company supports multiple deployment models.
-This includes retrofit setups, new store builds, and portable formats for travel or event spaces.
+The company supports multiple deployment models, including retrofit setups, new store builds, and portable formats for travel or event spaces.
+Acrisure Arena replaced its self-checkout system with AiFi’s autonomous checkout, completing the switch in under two days.

 7. Zippin